 So Layna stays here!!
 She is gorgeous, easy-going, no trouble at all...what's a bit of spraying now and again, eh?

-The founder of Bee Holistic, Cynthia Burke, has been caring for cats most of her life, volunteering with such groups as the wonderful Animal Balance, and Fix Our Ferals.
-In 2009 the non-profit was formed, with the help of a frIend who was invaluable in that process.
+The founder of Bee Holistic, Cynthia Burke, has been caring for cats most of her life, volunteering with such groups as the wonderful Animal Balance, and Fix Our Ferals, now Animal Fix Clinic.
+In 2009 her own non-profit was formed..